projekt-kateryna/projektkateryna.org/content/posts/ai-dragon.md

 I'm a dual citizen of both Finland, my native Finland, and Germany, and in that process I've noted that Finland isn't properly, or hasn't properly been represented in open data.
 Finland is a country with two languages, and I noted that Swedish Finland hasn't been sufficiently described.

-You might know (Swedish Finland)[https://en.wikipedia.org/wiki/Swedish-speaking_population_of_Finland] by two of its representatives, _Linus Torvalds_, the father of Linux, and _Alexander Stubb_, our current president.
-And I founded a project to fix this in 2017 called (__Projekt Fredrika__)[https://projektfredrika.fi].
+You might know [Swedish Finland](https://en.wikipedia.org/wiki/Swedish-speaking_population_of_Finland) by two of its representatives, _Linus Torvalds_, the father of Linux, and _Alexander Stubb_, our current president.
+And I founded a project to fix this in 2017 called [__Projekt Fredrika__](https://projektfredrika.fi).

 And that has given the background for the much larger scope of not just saving little Swedish Finland, but saving the world.